fennar01/icbmGuidance/README.md

 Both 2D and 3D plots are generated at the end of each simulation run to help illustrate the modular structure and theoretical possibilities of missile guidance visualization.

+### Error Ellipse Visualization
+The 2D trajectory plot now includes an error ellipse at the final position.
+This ellipse visually represents simulated uncertainty due to sensor noise, helping to illustrate how real guidance systems might visualize uncertainty in position or trajectory.
+The ellipse is for demonstration only and is not based on real data or operational algorithms.

 ---

 ## License